richard-smith-67/SearchApi/README.md

 1. Clone the repository to your local machine.

-2. Navigate to the root directory of the project in the terminal.
+2. Navigate to the root directory of the project using the command line console.

 3. Run the following command to restore the necessary packages: